 2. Humidity & Hydration: Stay Above 70% — Every Day

-• Water dish: Medium shallow bowl permitting partial soaking — clean it weekly with vet-safe cleaner.
+Water dish: Medium shallow bowl permitting partial soaking, replace water with new water 2-3 a week.

 3. Temperature & Lighting: Tropical Comfort

-Insider Tip: Use a combined Thermo-Hygro probe inside the hide and across zones to monitor gradients.
+Insider Tip: Use a combined Thermo-Hygro probe inside the hide and across zones to monitor the temperature.

 4. Diet & Supplements: Balance or Bust

-• Feeding schedule: Juveniles daily, adults every other day.
-Offer insects about half the head size, limited to a 5‑minute feeding window.
+Feeding schedule: Juveniles daily, adults every other day.
+Offer insects about half the head size.

-• Supplements: Dust feeders with calcium at every feeding, plus multivitamins twice a week.
+Supplements: You can dust feeders with calcium at every feeding, plus multivitamins.

 5. Décor & Enrichment: Hide More, Stress Less